-Courses currently available are listed in the VCU Office of Continuing and Professional Education:
+Courses currently available are listed on the VCU Continuing and Professional Education website:

-Basic Makerspace Safety Training Course.
-The primary focus of this course is on Shop Guidelines, Protocols and Rules including an introduction to basic hand/power tools and bench mounted power equipment.
+Intermediate Makerspace Safety Training Course.
+The primary focus of this course is to introduce and train users on basic hand/power tools and bench mounted power equipment.

-Module I provides entry-module training associated with shop safety, measuring techniques, layout tools, and use of general and powered hand tools.
-Students learn drilling, sanding, sawing, and other basic shop practices.
-An exam and project will be assigned upon training completion, and is part of the shop practicum activities.
-Students must achieve a score of 100% and pass a hands-on practice evaluation to obtain Module I machine shop certification.
-Upon successfully completion of Module I certification, students may pursue Module II certification in the same semester, if time permits.
-Module I certification provides students with general shop access.
+Module I provides intermediate training that builds upon the VCU CoEGR Makerspace Orientation and General Safety Training.
+This module is associated with measuring techniques, layout tools, and the safe use of hand tools, portable power tools, and benchtop mounted power tools.
+Students learn drilling, sanding, sawing, and other basic makerspace safety practices.
+An exam and project will be assigned upon training completion, and is part of the makerspace practicum activities.
+Students must achieve a score of 100% and pass a hands-on practice evaluation to obtain Module I makerspace certification.
+Upon successful completion of Module I certification, students may pursue Module II certification in the same semester, if time permits.

 Basic Fabrication Techniques and Equipment coupled with introductory inspection and measurement methods.
 Equipment utilized consists of a floor mounted drill press, industrial bandsaws (horizontal & vertical), tap and dies, and belt sanders.

-Module II provides intermediate module training on shop safety, blueprint/schematic reading, and precision measuring.
+Module II provides advanced module training on makerspace safety, blueprint/schematic reading, and precision measuring.
 Students will learn advanced equipment knowledge associated with drilling, sawing, and thread cutting operations.
-An exam and project will be assigned upon training completion, and is part of the shop practicum activities.
-Students must achieve a minimum score of 76% in all areas to obtain machine shop certification Module II.
+An exam and project will be assigned upon training completion, and is part of the makerspace practicum activities.
+Students must achieve a minimum score of 76% in all areas to obtain Module II makerspace certification.
 Once the student successfully completes Module II certification, they may pursue Module III certification in the same semester, if time permits.

 Manual Mill and Lathe Operation

 Module III provides introductory module training on manual mill and lathe setup and operation.
-Project assignments will be assigned at training completion, and is part of the shop practicum activities.
-Students must achieve a minimum score of 76% in these activities to obtain machine shop certification Module III.
+Project assignments will be given upon completion of training and is part of the makerspace practicum activities.
+Students must achieve a minimum score of 76% in these activities to obtain makerspace certification Module III.

-Upon completion of all training modules, students may be eligible to become innovation space trainers.
+Upon completion of all training modules, students may be eligible to become makerspace student workers and trainers.
 If interested, they should contact Boris Solomonov – firstname.lastname@example.org.

 Why should YOU become a Makerspace trainer?